EC528-Fall-2024/phone-pay-budget-tracker/Instructions.md

 ## Addtional Notes
 I usally run the steps in this order when testing the full application:

-- Fronted steps: 1, 2, 3
+- Frontend steps: 1, 2, 3
-- Backend steps: 1, 2, 3.
-4
+- Backend steps: 1, 2, 3, 4
-- Fronted step 4 (wait for this to completely load)
+- Frontend step 4 (wait for this to completely load)
 - Backend step 5 (wait for this to load)

 Then I login on the simulator and conduct tests